srang/samuelrang.com/_posts/football/2020/_posts/2020-11-19-GOTW-10-Cardinals-Bills.md

 tags:
   - football
   - game of the week
+  - cardinals
+  - bills
 ---

+## Game of the Week

 This is now the fourth week in a row that we’ve had a bird-team in the GOTW and the second week in a row that it’s been Kyler Murray’s bird-team.
 And make no